CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

 **Additional Infos**

-For customers: To download files from MS workspace, see KB article 4012140:
+For customers: To download files from MS workspace, login with your MS workspace credentials, or see KB article 4012140:

-  How to use Secure File Exchange to exchange files with Microsoft Support https://support.microsoft.com/en-US/help/4012140
+  4012140 How to use Secure File Exchange to exchange files with Microsoft Support https://support.microsoft.com/en-US/help/4012140